philips-software/spdx-builder/README.md

 spdx-builder ort -c <config_yaml_file> -upload=https://<server>:8080/projects/<uuid>/upload <ort_yaml_file>
 ```

 ### GitHub actions

 You can use the SPDX-builder in a GitHub Action.
 This can be found on
 <https://github.com/philips-software/spdx-action>.
 The Action performs an ORT
-scan, pushes the data to SPDX-builder and can use a self hosted license scanner
+scan, pushes the data to SPDX-builder and can use a self-hosted license scanner
-service and upload service like BOM-Bar. (plain upload function for a spdx-file,
+service and upload service like BOM-Bar.
-so you can also use this for other systems.)

 ## How to test the software